Federated Neural Bandits: Proof of Regret Upper Bound (Theorem )

 \subsubsection{Putting Things Together}

-Finally, recall that our derived upper bound on $r_{t,i}$ in \eqref{eq:upper:bound:inst:regret} contains three terms (the third term is simply an error term), and now we can make use of our derived upper bound on the first term (Appendix \ref{app:subsubsec:upper:bound:sum:of:first:term:good:epochs}) and the second term (Appendix \ref{app:subsubsec:upper:bound:sum:of:second:term:good:epochs}), summed over all agents and all good epochs, to obtain an upper bound on the total regrets incurred in all good epochs:
+Finally, recall that our derived upper bound on $r_{t,i}$ in \eqref{eq:upper:bound:inst:regret} contains three terms (the third term is simply an error term), and now we can make use of our derived upper bound on the first term (App.~\ref{app:subsubsec:upper:bound:sum:of:first:term:good:epochs}) and the second term (App.~\ref{app:subsubsec:upper:bound:sum:of:second:term:good:epochs}), summed over all agents and all good epochs, to obtain an upper bound on the total regrets incurred in all good epochs:

 In the second last equality, we have used $\nu_{TKN}=\widetilde{O}(\sqrt{\widetilde{d}})$ and $\nu_{TK}=\widetilde{O}(\sqrt{\widetilde{d}_{\max}})$.